New Zealand's ruling National Party ahead in election

 (CNN)New Zealand's ruling National Party is set to begin talks to form a new government, CNN affiliate Radio NZ reported, after preliminary results show it leading the main opposition Labour Party in Saturday's general election.

+National leads Labour 46% to 35.8%, according to a preliminary count released by the country's Electoral Commission.
+The commission put the populist New Zealand First Party third with 7.5% of the vote and the Green Party fourth with 5.9%.

-The results may put Prime Minister Bill English's National Party in a position to remain in power for a fourth term despite a strong challenge from Labour -- a party that had led in some polls preceding Saturday's election.
+The results could put Prime Minister Bill English's National Party in a position to remain in power for a fourth term despite a strong challenge from Labour -- a party that had led in some polls preceding Saturday's election.

-With 100% of the votes counted, National led Labour 46% to 35.8%, a preliminary count from the country's Electoral Commission showed early Sunday.

 Without an outright majority, National would have to form a coalition with another party to remain in power.
-English has said he will talk to the New Zealand First party -- third in the preliminary results with 7.5% -- Radio NZ reported.
+English has said he will discuss the issue with New Zealand First, Radio NZ reported.

-Coalitions would be nothing new for National, which has run a minority government since 2008.
+Coalitions are nothing new for National, which has run a minority government since 2008.

+The results position Winston Peters, leader of New Zealand First, as the kingmaker.
+His party will decide the outcome of the election by choosing which of the other parties to form a coalition with, said Chris Bramwell, deputy political editor of Radio NZ.

 But the process could take time.
-The leader of New Zealand First, Winston Peters, told supporters Saturday night that any decision about a coalition wasn't imminent, Radio NZ reported.
+Peters told supporters Saturday night that any decision about a coalition wasn't imminent, Radio NZ reported.

 "I will not be giving any answers tonight or tomorrow until I've had a full chance to talk to our full board of New Zealand First, our supporters and organizations around the country and our (members of Parliament)," Peters said, according to Radio NZ.